List of countries by tertiary education attainment

-These are lists of countries by number of people who attained tertiary education.
+This article presents lists of countries by tertiary education attainment rate, and the number of people who attained tertiary education.

 Tertiary education is the educational level following the completion of a school providing a secondary education.
 The World Bank, for example, defines tertiary education as including universities as well as institutions that teach specific capacities of higher learning such as colleges, technical training institutes, community colleges, nursing schools, research laboratories, centers of excellence, and distance learning centers.

-National Statistics
+National statistics

 This is a list of the overall proportion of the population who have attained tertiary education (at least ISCED 5) in each country.
 Whenever possible, the proportion is calculated from only those aged 25 and above, as this largely excludes the people who are still in the process of attaining tertiary education and yields a more accurate percentage.